Regional 2 South East: League table

-Teams 2021–22
+2021–22

-The teams competing in 2021-22 achieved their places in the league based on performances in 2019–20, the 'previous season' column in the table below refers to that season not 2020–21.
+Participating teams and locations

-Ahead of the new season Haywards Heath (promoted as London 2 SE champions in 2019–20) withdrew from the league meaning London 1 South will run with 13 teams in 2021–22.
+The teams competing in 2021–22 achieved their places in the league based on performances in 2019–20, the 'previous season' column in the table below refers to that season not 2020–21.
+Ahead of the season Haywards Heath (promoted as London 2 SE champions in 2019–20) withdrew from the league leaving London 1 South with thirteen teams.